What Is Socialism? Definition, History, and Significance

 What Is a Socialist Economy?

-Example of Socialism
+Examples of Socialism

-Some notable examples of socialism are found in Nordic countries like Sweden, Denmark, and Norway.
+Some notable examples of Socialism are found in Nordic countries like Sweden, Denmark, and Norway.
 These nations have mixed economies with generous welfare programmes, progressive taxation, and strong social safety nets.
 While they have market-driven elements, they also heavily invest in education, healthcare, and public services to ensure the well-being of citizens.

 Capitalism vs. Socialism